Civic Action Team

 - Conducting outreach and awareness raising related to CE courses, MCCE activities, and civic engagement opportunities related to other issues and events.

-- Interest in civic engagement (e.g. service, advocacy, raising awareness, political involvement in elections/campaigns, activism, community-based research), and a demonstrated commitment to CE through volunteering, coursework, or other activities
+- Interest in civic engagement (e.g. service, advocacy, raising awareness, political involvement in elections/campaigns, activism, community-based research),

 - Good oral and written communication skills, with the ability to listen well